LinkedIn Engagement Benchmarks by Industry (2026): Your Essential Guide to B2B Performance

 • Why: This industry is naturally social media-savvy.
 They share campaign insights, trends, and success stories.

 • Insights: Based on campaigns we've seen on InfluenceFlow, interactive polls about industry trends often yield high engagement for marketing firms.
+HubSpot's 2026 marketing benchmarks report provides comparative engagement data for the sector.

 • Manufacturing & Industrial: